May 20th, 2015

 Another very poor decision on my part – but how could I have known the trail would drop steeply to small creeks, then climb dramatically again, not just once, but repeatedly?
 I am so exhausted I can barely walk, never mind climbing up the steep returns back to the original level of the trail, holding on to the slender saplings to keep myself from collapsing.

-The warden had insisted I be back at the entrance at 4 pm, but that time came and went a long time ago, and I don’t even have any way of checking that time … the camera did not come to life by the time I had reached the junction.
+The warden had insisted I be back at the entrance at 4 pm, but that time came and went a long time ago, and I don’t even have any way of checking that time … the camera did not come to life by the time I had reached the junction, and I had been checking the camera for the time.

 Concrete steps drop to dizzying depths below me, the trail joining the gentle trail I traversed several days ago to the modest waterfalls.
 Soon I climb back to the park encampment, a number of park management types from Kuala Lumpur seated at one table, and a handful of residual guides and wardens at the table I sit down at.

 Somehow I can’t visualize any of these well-fed and sedate people clambering along the relatively challenging trails, but then what would I know.
 One drink after the other follows, but now I am beset by another challenge – having to buy some cheap camera to tide over the last ten days of my trip.
-To whatever extent the camera is reparable or covered by a warranty, I may as well assume the thing is $700 of useless electronics at this point.
+To whatever extent the camera is reparable or covered by a warranty, I may as well assume I am saddled by another $700 of useless electronics at this point.

 A short wait for the bus ensues, but the trip back is not the weak part of the day.
 On the other hand, the short wait at the bus stop across from the Boulevard shopping centre is another exercise in futility, although at least I don’t waste my time waiting here for some unreasonable amount of time as I did two days ago.